oliversavio/oliversavio.github.io/_posts/2020-04-13-building-analytical-datalake-with-apache-spark-and-apache-hudi.md

 subtitle: Using Apache Spark and Apache Hudi to build and manage data lakes on DFS and Cloud storage.
 ---

-Most modern data lakes are build using some sort of distributed file system (DFS) like HDFS or cloud based storage like AWS S3.
+Most modern data lakes are built using some sort of distributed file system (DFS) like HDFS or cloud based storage like AWS S3.
 One of the underlying principles followed is the "write-once-read-many" access model for files.
-This is great when working with large volumes of data, think hundreds of gigabytes to terabytes.
+This is great for working with large volumes of data- think hundreds of gigabytes to terabytes.

-However, when building an analytical data lake it is not uncommon to have data that gets updated.
+However, when building an analytical data lake, it is not uncommon to have data that gets updated.
 Depending on your use case, these updates could be as frequent as hourly to probably daily or weekly updates.
-You may also need to run analytics over the most up-to-date view, historical view containing all the updates or even just the latest increments.
+You may also need to run analytics over the most up-to-date view, historical view containing all the updates or even just the latest incremental view.

-Very often this leads to having separate systems for stream and batch processing.
-The former handling incremental data while the latter deals with historical data.
+Very often this leads to having separate systems for stream and batch processing, the former handling incremental data while the latter dealing with historical data.

 ![Stream and Batch Processing pipelines]({{ "/img/data_processing_pipelines.png" | absolute_url }})